I have goats and I love them.

 It doesn’t mean that some people don’t have goats that will eat practically anything.
 They might be, but mine just won’t.

-I’m going to give you the best feeds I’ve found for goats, and you feel free to tweak it until you find what works best for your variety.
+I’m going to give you the best feeds I’ve found for goats and feel free to tweak it until you find what works best for your variety.

 Goats need hay.
 Especially if they are not foragers.